-Image of Sarah Workman provided to John Cuthbert by the Workman family in 1981. Used with permission of John Cuthbert.

 Chappell to record them together.
 So on

-Chappell recorded more of Pack’s songs, and Sarah does indeed sing along with
+22 August, 1940, Chappell returned to Harts to record more of Pack's songs, and to capture Sarah singing with Lum.
+Sarah does indeed sing along with

 recorded a treasure trove of twenty-two of her beautifully rendered songs.